 “Computer power is much more accepted and accessible and the cost of technology has gone down dramatically, which allows I believe, businesses to embrace that opportunity and thrive in unlocking performance that maybe wasn’t easily achievable historically.

 “I think businesses have become very good at maximising performance in particular business silos.
 When it comes to manufacturing within the four walls of a plant, businesses achieve some good levels of performance across, for example, logistics and supply chain.
 But what that has exposed is, in essence, an area of inefficiency, which sits at the boundary between business silos, or functional silos.
 That’s where the big ticket items tend to sit nowadays.

 “It’s about breaking the business silos and breaking the business processes in areas of collaboration.
-I think data and analytics is uniquely positioned to unlock that, because you’re not bound by operational construct or organisational designs.
-You can do that just with the help of data.”
+I think data and analytics is uniquely positioned to unlock that, because you’re not bound by operational construct or organisational designs.”

 “Jaguar Land Rover is on a journey to transform and become more of a digital business.
 Digital is behind everything we do and we can’t do that without data.
 We’ve set up a brand new function called InDigital that drives how we support and achieve our strategic objectives across the business.
 Data is fundamental to that.

 “It’s about making sure we can maximise the returns from our data.
 This is done by putting governance structures in place and equipping people with the right sort of skill sets and mindsets.
 Over time, we’re changing the culture, we’re making sure that decisions in the boardroom and across the business are driven by data.
 That means people have got to start collaborating more by sharing data, talking with partners more widely about how data is going to be used and exploring how can we maximise that.